Lever-age/leverage-devbackend/README.md

 grant all privileges on [replace with database name].* to [replace with database user]@localhost identified by '[replace with database password]';
 ```

+An example grant_user.sql file is in the root directory that you can copy into `volumes/db/docker-entrypoint-initdb.d`

 ## Getting Started

 #### Run all three commands the first time you run, or any time you pull the latest from git.
 After that you only need to run the 'up' command: